Christmas LoverbyAda Stuart©

 "Which is how exactly?"
 Jenny froze at his words.

-"You don't seem ready for that yet.
-Pity.
+"Unfortunately, you don't seem ready for that yet.
 But I can be patient," he smiled.

 "You're talking in riddles.
 That's what you do," Jenny murmured as she walked on without him.